 Module content and teaching

 Climate Change is widely agreed to be the most important environmental driver of economic and societal change for the 21st century.
 Almost all areas of policy and planning, commerce and production will take place in the context of how they affect or are affected by climate change outcomes.
 The purpose of this module is to provide a broad introduction to the science of climate change, its origins and consequences.
 This module presents the evidence for past and recent climate change.
 It will introduce the most important greenhouse gases, explain their origins and action.
 It will consider how predictions of future changes are made; introduce the scenarios that lie beneath them and how these are translated at different spatial and temporal scales.
-This will lead on to potential impacts, particularly with regard to ecosystems and agriculture.
+This will lead on to potential impacts, particularly with regard to ecosystems, agriculture and food security.
 The module will conclude by considering mitigation and adaptation to climate change, particularly in agricultural systems.

 Principal learning outcomes

 Students will have a clear understanding of the evidence for climate change and knowledge of future scenarios and climate predictions.
 They will also understand the risks to food security associated with climate change.

 30 hours (13 h lectures, 8 h seminars and tutorials, 9 h workshops)

 |Assessment group||Assessment name||Percentage|

 This module is available on the following courses:

 - Postgraduate Taught Environmental Bioscience in a Changing Climate (D4A1) - Year 2